Eczema on Legs

 Asteatotic Eczema

-Bringing things full circle, unlike atopic dermatitis that mainly affects children under five, asteatotic eczema is most common in people over 60.
+Bringing things full circle, unlike atopic dermatitis, which mainly affects children under five, asteatotic eczema is most common in people over 60.
 As we age, our skin loses moisture naturally.
 In some individuals, this can result in itchy, dry, cracking patches of eczema, found most commonly on the lower legs.

 How to Treat Eczema on Legs